Definition

 Strategic leaders ideally have the ability to challenge prevailing viewpoints without provoking significant pushback, to see the big and small picture at the same time, to adapt to marketplace changes and take advantage of new opportunities, to make difficult decisions, to balance an analytical perspective with the human dimension of strategy building, and to advocate for and engage with employees.

-Key traits of an effective strategic leader include loyalty to the organization's vision, judicious use of power, transparency, effective communication, problem-solving, readiness to delegate, passion for their job, compassion, and empathy for others and self-awareness.
+Key traits of an effective strategic leader include loyalty to the organization's vision, judicious use of power, transparency, effective communication, problem-solving, readiness to delegate, passion for their job, compassion, empathy for others and self-awareness.

-• Anticipate: Collect information from a wide range of sources both inside and outside your company's industry or function to predict competitors' moves and reactions to new initiatives or products.
+• Anticipate.
+Collect information from a wide range of sources both inside and outside your company's industry or function to predict competitors' moves and reactions to new initiatives or products.

-• Challenge: View and reframe a problem from multiple angles to understand its underlying causes.
+• Challenge.
+View and reframe a problem from multiple angles to understand its underlying causes.

-• Interpret: Exhibit curiosity and openness when testing several working hypotheses and involve others before coming to any conclusions.
+• Interpret.
+Exhibit curiosity and openness when testing several working hypotheses and involve others before coming to any conclusions.

-• Decide: Weigh long-term investments for growth with short-term pressure for results, as well as the risks and tradeoffs for customers and other stakeholders, when making decisions.
+• Decide.
+Weigh long-term investments for growth with short-term pressure for results as well as the risks and tradeoffs for customers and other stakeholders, when making decisions.

-• Align: Examine stakeholders' incentives and tolerance for change and identify conflicting interests.
+• Align.
+Examine stakeholders' incentives and tolerance for change and identify conflicting interests.

-• Learn: Convey stories of success and failure to advocate learning.
+• Learn.
+Convey stories of success and failure to advocate learning.
 Course-correct decisions after they have been made if there is refuting evidence.

 Strategic leadership vs. other classifications of leadership